 My youngest daughter and son-in-law are both graduates of the U of T Masters of Social Work program.
 They have many years of direct involvement with mental health care in the hospital environment.

 An art therapist by training, my eldest daughter is currently the assistant director of educational programming for the Joe Torre Safe-at-Home Foundation in New York City which works with children and youth exposed to violence and trauma.

 Our family is acutely aware of the great need for mental health programs in our society.
 I have known young people who needed therapeutic mental health treatment who have had to travel to the United States to find help because it’s not available in Ontario.
-My nephew has struggled with mental health issues; at 28 he is part of the demographic which often falls through the cracks in our current system.

 How have you been involved with Eli’s Place?

 I am involved with Eli’s Place as a friend and donor.

 What would you like to add to the conversation about mental health?